LegoStormtroopr/legostormtroopr.github.io/_posts/2017-05-02-aws-elb-and-django.md

 a.
 Add every IP from every private IP range into your Django project's ALLOWED_HOSTS settings b.
 Add a simple middleware that returns a simple 200 response, given the specific URL.

-The second option is shown below.
+The second option is shown below:
-Raw

 {% gist LegoStormtroopr/7a80e170bd3943b6a37a3bd45a918a0b healthchecker_middleware.py %}